South Korea's Park says 'hard to forgive myself' for political crisis

 "The president should remove her hands from state affairs," Choo Mi-ae, leader of the Democratic Party of Korea, said in a statement, stopping short of demanding Park's resignation.

-Park has faced growing calls from the public and political opponents to step down.
+Park has faced growing pressure from the public and political opponents to resign.
 No South Korean president has ever failed to finish their five-year term.

+A group of civic organizations has planned a large street protest for Saturday evening demanding that Park step down.

 A former Park aide, Jeong Ho-seong, was arrested late on Thursday on suspicion of leaking classified information, a prosecution official told Reuters, the second member of Park's former inner circle of advisers to be arrested this week.